 That brings us to the second point.
 The breaking-in period your eyes go through causes tenseness and discomfort that shouldn’t be happening in the first place.
 Your eyes should not be forced to go through an uncomfortable period to fit the prescription.

 Third, glasses are designed to be effective when the retina is focused on the center of vision only.
-Therefore, people who wear glasses become dependent on moving their neck and head to see things outside of the optic center.
+Therefore, people who wear glasses become dependent on moving their necks and head to see things outside of the optic center.
 Normally, you could shift your eyes to see side to side, but glasses don’t allow that.
 Your peripheral vision is not improved.
 Not to mention the fact that many glasses’ frames are so thick they interfere with any vision outside the center.

 If you’ve ever forgotten to take your glasses off and then focused on something up close, you’ve likely felt the twinge of strain in your eyes.
 Your eyes already work hard to focus on up-close objects.
 Adding a layer of prescriptive lenses forces them to focus 10 times harder which strains the muscles.

 The Problem with Contact Lenses

 Although contacts do eliminate the issues from your glasses’ frame interfering with your vision, they come with their own issues.

 First, to place the contacts onto your eyeballs, you are required to touch your eyes directly with your fingers.
 This can introduce various germs and bacteria into your eyes that can lead to problems.
 Infections, styes, and corneal ulcers can develop due to the unsanitary placement of contacts.
 We know that we should be washing our hands before we touch our eyes in any circumstance.
 But most people don’t consistently follow that rule.

 The inserting and removal of contacts can also cause corneal abrasions from your fingers trying to grasp the lenses.
 When done slowly and carefully, you can safely remove your contacts without damaging your eyes.
 However, when you’re in a rush or trying to move contacts on the go, that’s when potential damage can occur.